thriveweb/deking-new/content/posts/2018-10-25-what’s-the-cost-of-a-patio-construction.md

 To help narrow the potential range for the cost of your dream patio, David has created an online Decking Calculator to give you an accurate estimate in just seconds.

-Visit Deking’s [Decking Calculator](https://www.dekingdecks.com.au/quote-calculator/) and complete 3 simple steps to have an estimate emailed to you.
+Visit Deking’s [Patio Roofing Calculator](https://www.dekingdecks.com.au/quote-calculator/) and complete 3 simple steps to have an estimate emailed to you.

 Remember that the calculator can only give you an _estimate_, as it doesn’t take into account all the potential variables listed above.